 - The number of roads must be kept to a minimum and located so as to minimize damage to roots from soil compaction.
 However in areas where roads are required, they must be maintained in a manner that prevents soil erosion.
 For example, this may include ditching, water bars, or maintaining vegetative cover. - It is recognized that ruts may form in regularly used forest roads (such as main forest roads used daily for access to the sugarbush or sap collecting stations) during sugaring.
 However producers must manage those areas to prevent soil movement.
-Examples include bringing in stone or other material, constructing water bars or ditching. - Minimize soil compaction by keeping travel with heavy equipment in the forest to a minimum. - If a producer chooses to use fertilizer inputs, fertilization applications shall be in accordance with requirements based on observed and diagnosed deficiencies.
+Examples include bringing in stone or other material, constructing water bars or ditching. - Minimize soil compaction by keeping travel with heavy equipment in the forest to a minimum.

+- If a producer chooses to use fertilizer inputs, fertilization applications shall be in accordance with requirements based on observed and diagnosed deficiencies.
 Lime and other non-synthetic fertilizers are allowed.
 Contact the VOF office for a complete list of accepted inputs. - Water quality must be maintained or improved.
-Silting/ Sedimentation of streams must be prevented.

-- If parts of the sugarbush are going to be grazed this practice must be addressed in the forest management plan to ensure no long-term damage to the sugarbush will occur. - Trees that are tapped must not be marked with prohibited substances (this includes synthetic paint).
-Trees painted prior to January 26, 2010 are grandfathered in. - 4) Maps of each sugarbush must contain the following information: - a.
-Location of sugarhouse, collection tanks - b.
-Adjoining land use (hay, forest, corn...) - c.
-Location and acreage of all stands described in the forest management plan - d.
-Number of acres - e.
-Major roads and physical features - f.
-Identification of all areas in the stands where trees are tapped or are planned to be tapped within the time frame of their forest management plan.
-Stands are defined as homogenous areas (soil type, species, age structure) managed with the same techniques. - g.
-Identify major sap collection zones showing how the sap gets to a single releaser, collection tank or point.
+Silting/ Sedimentation of streams must be prevented. - If parts of the sugarbush are going to be grazed this practice must be addressed in the forest management plan to ensure no long-term damage to the sugarbush will occur. - i.
+For the long-term health of the tree, research indicates that it is best to distribute tap holes around the entire circumference of the tree rather than placing tap holes in close proximity for multiple years.
+Because of this, producers often mark a spot adjacent to a current tap hole with substances such as lumber crayons/markers to avoid tapping in the same location the following year.
+Similarly, for the long-term health of the forest and identification and integrity of sugarbush boundaries, lumber crayons/markers are used on tapped trees to identify boundaries or cull trees.
+VOF allows lumber crayons/markers provided that; 1) the material used to mark tap holes is applied in such a way that it will not come into contact with sap, syrup or soil, 2) the minimum amount required is used, and 3) the purpose of marking trees is to ensure their long-term health and management. - 4) Maps of each sugarbush must contain the following information: - a) Location of sugarhouse, collection tanks - b) Adjoining land use (hay, forest, corn...) - c) Location and acreage of all stands described in the forest management plan - d) Number of acres - e) Major roads and physical features - f) Identification of all areas in the stands where trees are tapped or are planned to be tapped within the time frame of their forest management plan.
+Stands are defined as homogenous areas (soil type, species, age structure) managed with the same techniques. - g) Identify major sap collection zones showing how the sap gets to a single releaser, collection tank or point.
 Mainline locations are not required.